mdavids/rfc/content/draft-davids-forsalereg-13.md

 ## Currency {#currency}

-The ABNF in (#abnf) allows currency codes of one or more letters (1*ALPHA), providing flexibility for both standard fiat currencies and other indications.
+The ABNF in (#abnf) allows currency codes consisting of one or more uppercase letters (1*ALPHA), providing flexibility to accommodate both standard fiat currencies and other widely recognized abbreviations, such as cryptocurrencies.

-Fiat currencies **SHOULD** use three-letter uppercase currency codes as specified in [@?ISO4217] (e.g., USD, EUR, GBP, JPY).
+The use of standard fiat currencies is **RECOMMENDED**.
+When used, they **MUST** be represented by three-letter uppercase currency codes as specified in [ISO4217] (e.g., USD, EUR, GBP, JPY).

-Otherwise, widely recognized abbreviations of varying lengths **MAY** be used.

-Implementations **MAY** accept any currency code conforming to the normative ABNF in (#abnf).
-The amount portion consists of an integer part with an optional fractional part separated by a decimal point (%x2E, "."), for example: BTC0.000010 or USD750.
+The amount component consists of an integer part, optionally followed by a fractional part separated by a decimal point (%x2E, ".").

 ## TTLs